 We began the 2011-2012 school year with nearly 2200 students; on October 18, 2011, we reached over 2300 students enrolled – a new milestone, at the time.

 We’ve continued our consistent growth, reaching 2400 students on September 12, 2012.
 The 2012-2013 school year introduced the on-site School of Professional Studies program in the Pittsburgh office, which expanded to the West Chester office for 2016-2017, and is available virtually to all PALCS high school students.

-Our school has continued to grow and we now have approximately 2600 students state-wide.
+Our school has continued to grow and we now have approximately 2700 students state-wide as of the 2016-2017 school year.
+We also officially adopted our own school learning management platform, PALCSchool, which incorporates elements of the Moodle and Canvas platforms.
 We hope to include your family in the exciting development of the Pennsylvania Leadership Charter School!